Jordan Akins: Houston Texans (first stint)

 The Houston Texans selected Akins in the third round (98th overall) of the 2018 NFL Draft.
 Akins was the fifth tight end drafted in 2018.
 He became the highest drafted tight end in UCF's history.
 On May 10, 2018, the Texans signed Akins to a four-year, $3.32 million contract that includes a signing bonus of $761,520.
-In the season opener against the New England Patriots, Akins had two receptions for 11 yards in his NFL debut.
+During the season opener against the New England Patriots, Akins had two receptions for 11 yards in his NFL debut.
 He played in 16 games with six starts, recording 17 receptions for 225 yards.

-In Week 3 of the 2019 season against the Chargers, Akins caught three passes for 73 yards and two touchdowns in the 27–20 win.
-Overall, Akins finished the 2019 season with 36 receptions for 418 receiving yards and two receiving touchdowns.
+In Week 3 of the 2019 season against the Chargers, Akins caught three passes for 73 yards and two touchdowns in the 27–20 road victory.
+Overall, Akins finished his second professional season with 36 receptions for 418 yards and two touchdowns.

 In Week 1 of the 2020 season against the Chiefs, Akins recorded two receptions for 39 yards and a touchdown in the 34–20 loss.